 3. Rajasthani Mogar

 A light summery snack made from moong daal, Rajasthani Mogar is perfect in summer nuptials.
 Served with Aamras or tangy mango powder, it is easy to digest and will please both the young and the old.
-This culinary delight is a staple of the Rajasthani diet and can work as an appetiser.
+This culinary delight is a staple of the Rajasthani dishes that come in the regular diet and can work as an appetiser.

 4. Daal Baati Choorma

 Daal Baati Choorma is undoubtedly the quintessential Rajasthani dish.
 A lip-smacking combination of Daal, Baati and loads of Ghee, this dish is suitable for weddings taking place in the winter.
 The sweet and savoury flavours of this Rajasthani dish, balance and complement each other.
 The spicy daal will tingle your taste bud and warm the cockles of your heart in the cold winter.

 A hugely popular lip-smacking one among other Rajasthani dishes for the meat lovers, Laal Maas literally means red meat.
 Laal Maas enjoys a royal history as it was traditionally prepared from the meat of the hunter’s game.
 The mere scent of this delectable dish will make your mouth water.
 An ideal choice for the main course for winter nuptials, this mutton dish is loaded with red chillies - a favourite with the Rajasthani community.